 This is the editor's page (ivo welch), not the journal's page (managed by Alet Heezemans).
 The journal editor and typesetter pull the final author version from this webpage, then collaboratively edit the author for English, and finally typeset the CFR version of the article.
 Any changes in the publisher's process are not reflected back here.
 Ergo, papers on the NOW Publisher's Site always supersede the ones posted here.

-Planned Volumes beyond #8.
-The volumes/issues have not yet been determined.
-We will try to bundle papers with similar topics to increase reader interest, although this changes the order of acceptance time and publication time across papers.
-However, you can cite these papers as CFR, 2020, forthcoming, for now.
+The following volume/issue ordering is tentative.
+The within-issue ordering has not been determined.
+We try to bundle papers with similar topics in order to increase casual reader interest, so this can change the ordering of acceptance time and publication time across papers.
+You can cite the papers below as CFR, forthcoming, for now.